kyleratti/tuckbot-downloader/README.md

 * ...no one else! :-(

 ## Current Features
-* Mirroring of YouTube linked posts (note that we are limited by region blocks)
+* Mirroring of [a ton of sites](http://rg3.github.io/youtube-dl/supportedsites.html) (note that we are limited by region blocks)

 ### Planned Features
-* `webm` conversion for reduced bandwidth and file sizes
+* `webm` conversion for reduced bandwidth and file sizes, maybe?
-* reddit video support
-* Gfycat support
-* imgur support

 # And a standing ovation to...
 I absolutely *cannot* thank **[RoboPhred](https://github.com/robophred)** enough for this help with this project and every single project I've worked on for the past decade.
 You are, without a doubt, the smartest man I'll ever know and the only reason I can program in any of the languages I know.
 Your patience with me over the years is nothing short of astounding.